 Employees who have reached mandatory retirement age but wish to continue working and meet the recruitment standards may be reemployed as 'senior employees,' until they are 65 years old.
 They can use their experience in a supportive role as well as to help train younger staff members.

-Dentsu, which is committed to the sustainable growth of client companies and wider society in the advertising and other domains, is willing to change and will continue to take on the challenge of contributing to social development and supporting the growth of the Dentsu and client companies, as well as the maximization of employee lifetime value.
+Dentsu Inc., which is committed to helping client companies and wider society grow sustainably in advertising and other domains, is ready to adapt.
+It will continue contributing to social development and supporting the growth of the Company and its corporate clients, while maximizing the value of its employees.

 Dentsu is developing the INPUT!
 365 initiative, supporting learning and growth among all employees with the aim of enabling the diverse range of employees to maintain the motivation to grow on their own and be proactive in everyday activities based on this motivation.

-To drive the latest global trends in digital technologies and leadership, and transform companies, clients, and society, we are designing and implementing programs supporting the acquisition of the necessary knowledge, skills, mindset and career autonomy.
-We aim to make independent learning a habit among employees, to support the accelerated expansion of individual learning and actions (growth cycle).
+To gain insight from the latest trends in digital technologies, globalization, and leadership, in order to transform the company, clients, and society, we are designing and implementing programs supporting the employees’acquisition of the necessary knowledge, skills, mindset, and career autonomy.
+We aim to make independent learning a habit among our staff, to support the accelerated expansion of individual learning and activities (growth cycle).

 Further, we will enhance our management perspective and skills to support the growth of employees in the interests of being an organization that can succeed as a team.
 We also identify short-, medium-, and long-term issues, implementing programs supporting management’s ability to create teams and lead members to fulfill their potential.

 In addition, with startup programs for new employees and annual programs for younger employees, we are focusing our efforts on laying the foundations for careers at Dentsu through training, as well as onsite collaboration, inculcating action guidelines, mindset, and basic skills that must be acquired by employees.